lilciv/RustServerInstaller/README.md

 This script is not supported on Windows 7 or Windows 8/8.1 in any way.
 It will not run.

+FYI: If you use any sort of Antivirus program that manages SSL certificates, you will need to disable it for this script to run properly.
+Kaspersky and Bitdefender seem too be two common ones causing issues.

 ## Custom Maps
 One thing to note about using Custom Maps: